 When we talk about laptops, Lenovo is one of the most popular names globally.
 The Chinese manufacturer has been quite successful with its ultra-thin high-quality ThinkPad.
-Recently, Lenovo launched the second generation of its flagship ThinkPad X13 – Lenovo ThinkPad X13 Gen 2.
+Recently, Lenovo launched the second generation of its flagship – Lenovo ThinkPad X13 Gen 2.
 The company unveiled this device at the ThinkPad 2021 spring launch event in Beijing with the theme “Hello Pioneer”.
+Also unveiled with it are ThinkPad T14 Gen 2 and ThinkPad X1 Yoga Gen 6, and we have released their reviews.

 Actually, the company launched three new flagship products in the X1 series at this event and each of these products comes with major changes.
 This article looks at the detailed review of this laptop highlighting the major changes.
 The power supply remains 65W which supports PD protocol with the popular USB Type-C interface.
 Unfortunately, the power adapter does not use the same slim design as the X1 series.
 This is not really a big deal for a laptop with high performance.